A diagram illustrating the various elements of the network architecture in the Customer’s Cloud Account into which CDP data services will be launched.

 - For users to be able to connect from the customer on-prem network to the CDP workloads in the private subnet, some network connectivity setup is required.
 In this case, a customer’s VPN server peered to an AWS virtual private gateway is shown.

-Some of the CDP Experiences are based on AWS EKS clusters.
-Amazon EKS manages the Control Plane while the worker nodes that make up the cluster get provisioned in the customer’s VPC.
-The EKS Control Plane has an API endpoint for administrative purposes which is commonly referred to as cluster endpoint.
-The experience itself is accessible through a service endpoint ELB.
+Some of the CDP data services are based on AWS EKS clusters.
+Amazon EKS manages the Kubernetes Control Plane while the worker nodes that make up the cluster get provisioned in the customer’s VPC.
+The EKS Control Plane has an API endpoint for administrative purposes which is commonly referred to as "cluster endpoint".
+The CDP data service itself is accessible through a service endpoint ELB.